halee-t/100-Days-CSS-Challenge/README.md

 <br><br>
 <img src="https://github.com/halee-t/100-Days-CSS-Challenge/assets/123340415/793ae5b8-672c-405e-9e17-5c7dc452a3a5" width="200px" height="200px">
 ### Take Away:
-I learned about the 'polyline' element!
+I learned about the `polyline` element!
 This element allows you to create line graphs for displaying data.<br>
 Note: This challenge is not finished!!